Geometric energy transport and refrigeration with driven quantum dots: Refrigerator and heat pump

 Nevertheless, the mapping between refrigeration and heat pumping holds well enough so that we can, from now on, focus exclusively on refrigeration to assess which temperature differences $\dT$ allow for a dot operation with reasonable performance $\eta$.
 First, we compare the $\dT$-dependencies of heat, work and performance coefficient for repulsive interaction [\Figs{fig_thermo_fct_epsilon}(e,g)] to the ones for attractive interaction [\Figs{fig_thermo_fct_epsilon}(f,h)].
 This mainly reveals that at the individually chosen working points $\beps$ (blue stars in \Figs{fig_thermo_fct_epsilon}(a-d)), the attractive system has a sizably larger operation range for $\dT/\TN$.
 This is because the above mentioned suppression of the charge rate $\gamc$ for $U < 0$ also suppresses the stationary particle current $\INR^{(0)} \sim \gamceq$ [\Eq{I_N0}].
 The detrimental, zeroth order steady-state heat contribution $\QR^{(0)} \sim \INR^{(0)} \sim \gamceq$ [\Eq{energy_pumping}] is therefore significantly smaller than the geometrically pumped heat $\QR^{(1)}$, even for sizable temperature differences $\dT$.
+Finite interaction, $|U| > 0$, has however always a detrimental effect on the cooling power due to the leakage heat current, that is the $-\kappa\dT$ term in Eq.~\eqref{energy_pumping} since the Fourier heat $\kappa$ is proportional to $U^2$ [Eq.~\eqref{eq_fourier_heat}]\footnote{Otherwise, the performances of the non-interacting case, $U = 0$, are in between the repulsive and attractive cases, e.g. for the efficiency or the maximum $\dT$ at which the refrigerator can be operated.}.
+We also note that the compact analytical expression \eqref{eta_lim} (dotted green lines in \Figs{fig_thermo_fct_epsilon}(g,h)) accurately gives the efficiency in the limit of vanishing $\dT$, even for $U < 0$, though it was derived in the adiabatic-response regime and in the limit of small driving amplitudes.
+This therefore confirms that the device performance can be easily assessed from the system parameters.

 Next, we find a $\dT$-dependent trade-off between performance $\eta$ and cooling power $\sim\QR\Omega$.
 This is highlighted in \Fig{fig_thermo_trade_off}, where both $\eta$ and $\QR$ are plotted parametrically as a function of the working point $\beps$.
 For very small $\dT/\TN$, the maximum performance $\eta$ is achieved at zero power whereas maximum power is reached at very small $\eta/\etaC$ [\Fig{fig_thermo_trade_off}(a)].
 Conversely, for $\dT/\TN$ maximizing $\eta/\etaC$ at the operating point $\beps$ indicated by the blue stars in \Figs{fig_thermo_fct_epsilon}(a-d), this trade-off is much less pronounced for $U < 0$ and almost vanishes $U > 0$.
 Maximum power in this case almost coincides with the maximal coefficient of performance [\Fig{fig_thermo_trade_off}(b)].
 Also note that sweeping $\beps$ for $U > 0$ always yields two separate $(\QR,\eta)$-curves, corresponding to the two disconnected $\beps$-ranges allowing for refrigeration as shown in \Figs{fig_thermo_fct_epsilon}(a,c); for $U < 0$, the single requirement $\beps < -U/2$ [\Figs{fig_thermo_fct_epsilon}(b,d)] analogously yields only one connected $(\QR,\eta)$-curve.